Top dating sites for over 50s

 But honesty is the best policy, so open up to those around you about how you feel.
 Let them know what's going on in your love life so they can be there to support you – they'll only want you to be happy, and may even be able to set you up!

 Take up a new hobby

 It is never too late to try something new.
 Not only is it a great way to meet new people – and potentially a new partner – but learning a new skill in later life will also improve your mental health.

 Exercising is hugely beneficial on so many levels.
-There is the obvious physical benefit of being fitter, but exercise will also improve your mental health, boost your energy (and improve sexual performance!) and if you join a club or class, is a great way to meet new people and make friends.
+There is the obvious physical benefit of being fitter, but exercise will also improve your mental health, boost your energy (and improve sexual performance!).
+And if you join a club or class, it's a great way to meet new people and make friends.